zhangzhuoneng/MRICombo/README.md

     --batch_size 16 \
     --distributed
 ```
+training tips: "For the first 250 epochs, the model is primarily trained on the segmentation task.
+From epoch 250 to 400, it is jointly trained on both segmentation and classification tasks."
 **Reconstruction (MAE) branch** (optional self-supervised auxiliary loss in `MOENet_train.py`):

 | Argument | Default | Meaning |